netops2devops/netops2devops.github.io/content/posts/cilium-nat64.md

 comments: false
 ---

-# Cilium

-Since IPv4 and IPv6 are two completely different protocols they are incompatible with one another i.e a host with IPv4 address cannot connect to an application that is only being served over IPv6 and vice-versa.
+IPv4 and IPv6 are two different protocols they are incompatible with one another i.e a host with IPv4 address cannot connect to an application that is only being served over IPv6 and vice-versa.
 This is where a v4 to v6 translator comes into play.
 Having a NAT46x64Gateway on the local network simplifies the transition from IPv4 to IPv6 while providing seamless connectivity to applications.

+# Cilium

 In this blog post I cover how I am running [Cilium](https://cilium.io) as a standalone NAT46x64 gateway which harnesses the power of [eBPF](https://docs.ebpf.io) in the linux kernel.
 Cilium is a CNCF graduate project which brings advanced networking capabilities to Kubernetes.
 While it is most commonly used as a CNI (Container Network Interface), not much has been documented about it's capabilities outside of Kubernetes, specially as a standalone NAT46x64 gateway.
 For my fellow kernel nerds and C lovers, Cilium's NAT46x64 implementation can be found [here](https://github.com/cilium/cilium/blob/main/bpf/lib/nat_46x64.h)